StevenKehrli/Trelnex.Core/README.md

 This is a small, self-contained slice that represents the complete functionality to create a user.

 In addition, it is easily tested by calling the `HandleRequest` method.
-See [Specflow](#specflow) for more information.
+See [Reqnroll](#reqnroll) for more information.

 ### Vertical Slice Code